MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-mapvirtualkeyw.md

 Translates (maps) a virtual-key code into a scan code or character value, or translates a scan code into a virtual-key code.

-To specify a handle to the keyboard layout to use for translating the specified code, use the [MapVirtualKeyEx](nf-winuser-mapvirtualkeyexw.md) function.

 ## -parameters

 ### -param uCode [in]